containerbuildsystem/osbs-docs/docs/users.rst

 Koji Build Metadata Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the future, a reference of each artifact fetched by OSBS will be
-added to the koji build metadata once imported via content generator API.
+A reference of each artifact fetched by OSBS is added to the koji build metadata
-The list of components for the container image in output list will
+once imported via content generator API.
+The list of components for the
-include the fetched artifacts in addition to the installed RPMs.
+container image in output list includes the fetched artifacts in addition to the
+installed RPMs.

+Metadata for artifacts fetched using fetch-artifacts-koji are added as kojifile type
+components under image output alongside the rpm type components.

 .. _image-tags: